 Welcome to Bridge End Surgery

 Through this website we hope to improve our services to all our patients and enable you to find the information required at the click of a mouse.
-You can order repeat prescriptions online, download registration forms, change your name and address and much more.
+You can order repeat prescriptions online, download registration forms, change your name and address, provide feedback using the Friends and Family Survey Test and much more.

 Keeping You Informed

-Following questions about repeat prescriptions via the phone, we ceased doing repeats by phone some years ago for safety reasons like many other surgeries.
-Many medicines sound the same and have difficult names to pronounce which can lead to mistakes being made.
-There are several ways to order repeats, online, post, via several local pharmacies or by dropping thge request slip into the box in the surgery reception, but regret we cannot provide repeat medication by phone.
+Like many other surgeries, we stopped doing requests by phone some years ago for safety reasons as many medicines sound the same and have difficult names to pronounce which can lead to mistakes being made.
+There are several ways to order medication, either online, post, via several local pharmacies or by dropping the request slip into the box in the surgery reception.

 Please ensure if you use the car park and have to block other vehicles you leave your name and number plate with the Reception staff.